 latest tag.
 If you

 --tag flag, you can specify another tag to use.
 For example, the

 following will publish your package with the

 npm install <pkg>@<tag>.
 The following example will install the

 somepkg at the version that has been tagged with

-Because dist-tags share the same namespace with semver, avoid using any tag names that may cause a conflict.
+Because dist-tags share the same namespace as semver, avoid using tag names that may cause a conflict.
 The best practice is to avoid using tags beginning with a number or the letter "v".